maiaheffernan/maiaheffernan.github.io/_posts/2026-04-12-Velocity-and-water-quality-each-mooring-each-lap.md

   <img src="/_figures/DO_lap2_subplots.png" alt="Description of image">
   <figcaption>Figure 11.
 Dissolved oxygen values at each mooring location in lap 2.</figcaption>
 </figure>

+Honestly the DO profiles did not change much between this lap and the last lap.
+They have the same general shapes and there is still hypoxia.
+I am not too surprised, honestly, because drastic changes in DO levels on a tidal stage basis in the same day would be a little ridiculous.
+There is not much to say about how the velocities might impact the DO levels because they are so small for this flood period.

 **Salinty in lap 2**